-I shoot with a Canon T3 (that’s my amazon store link).
+I shoot with a Canon T3.
 I use the stock 18-55mm lens that came with it.
 That’s it.
 I don’t have a tripod, I don’t have a macro lens.
 I have the most entry level DSLR Canon makes.
 Simple, basic, and it works.
 I shoot every food picture you see on here in full manual mode.
 I had no idea how to use a DSLR before June when I got the camera.
 I taught myself in about 2 weeks through a ridiculous amount of trial and error and reading lots of posts and blogs on photography.

 1. If you have a Canon DSLR in the original package and DVDs that came with it, you can shoot and edit a RAW image.